fabiodeandrade/challenges/README.md

 In this rep you'll see:
 * Computer logic
 * Instructions to solve the problems
-* One guy trying to riding yours computer
+* One guy trying to riding your computer

 ![njoy](https://i.pinimg.com/originals/41/85/b5/4185b53d71c0d7e7995f51aee3c6cbcd.gif)